Skip to content

 Seeding and exporting workspaces

-runeward never mounts your host directory. copy_from takes a one-time copy into /workspace at create; later host edits do not sync in, and the agent's changes stay in the sandbox.
+runeward never mounts your host directory. copy_from takes a one-time copy into /workspace at create; later host edits do not sync in, and the agent's changes stay in the Citadel.
 Pull results back out with:

-runeward export <sandbox-id> ./out
+runeward export <citadel-id> ./out

 Policy engines